Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: DNA Model with Non-Nested Design

 \section{DNA Model with Non-Nested Design}

-While the nested structure in \eqref{eq:nested} enables an efficient DNA model, it is not always applicable or available in practice.
-In this section, we extend our framework to accommodate non-nested designs while preserving computational efficiency by leveraging the developments in Sections \ref{sec:DNA} and \ref{sec:DNAposterior}.
+While the nested structure in \eqref{eq:nested} enables efficient implementation of the DNA model, it is not always available in practice.
+We extend the framework to accommodate non-nested designs while preserving computational efficiency, building on the developments in Sections~\ref{sec:DNA} and \ref{sec:DNAposterior}.

-To achieve this, we adopt the stochastic imputation approach proposed by \cite{ming2023deep}.
-Specifically, we impute \textit{pseudo} outputs at chosen \textit{pseudo} inputs to construct an artificial nested design, allowing us to retain the efficient computation of the DNA model.
+To this end, we adopt the stochastic imputation approach proposed by \cite{suppming2023}.
+Specifically, we impute \textit{pseudo} outputs at selected \textit{pseudo} inputs to construct an artificial nested design, which allows us to retain the computational advantages of the DNA model.
+Due to space limitations, detailed derivations and algorithmic steps are provided in Supplementary Material~\ref{supp:non-nested}.